wttech/bobcat/docs/_docs/modules/core/waiting.md

 Explicit waiting relies on evaluating 'expected conditions'.
 They are the implementation of `ExpectedCondition` interface.

 Selenium provides a hefty list of predefined conditions out-of-the-box in the `ExpectedConditions` class.
-This will your bread-and-butter when working with dynamic elements.
+This will be your bread-and-butter when working with dynamic elements.

 ### How to wait?